Genivia/ugrep/README.md

            dard input is read, unless recursive searches are specified which exam- ine the working directory.

-           If  no  FILE arguments are specified and one of the options -z, -l, -L, -g, -O, -M, -t, --include, --include-dir, --exclude,  or  --exclude-dir is  specified, recursive searches are performed as if -R was specified.
+           If  no FILE arguments are specified and standard input is from a termi- nal, recursive searches are performed as if -R is specified.
+To  force input from a terminal, specify `-' as the FILE argument.

            A  `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns  that match  newlines,  unless one or more of the context options -A, -B, -C, or -y is used, or option -v is used.

     EXIT STATUS